Support for disordered eating & related concerns

 Cornell Health’s “Collaborative Health and Eating Program” (CHEP)* is a coordinated, multidisciplinary team of Cornell Health providers who work together to support students struggling with disordered eating and related concerns.

 CHEP team members are made up of medical, nursing, nutrition, psychiatry, and counseling providers.
 This multidisciplinary team approach has been shown to offer the highest standard of care for treatment of eating disorders.
-Learn more about our philosophy of care, below.
+(Learn more about our our philosophy of care.)

 *formerly called "Cornell Healthy Eating Program"